Whelping puppies is not always easy. Sometimes it takes an experienced helping hand.

 One must be prepared for some interesting scenarios.

 It is a great tool to do x-rays on day 55/56 to determine size and number of puppies.
 X-rays can be done sooner, but later gives you more information on puppy size, and knowing that the last puppy is out is comforting.
+It can also help aid in knowing all puppies look healthy.
 X-rays may show a large puppy, and then one can anticipate a difficult delivery, and have the vet on call.
 (He should be on call either way, as you never know what problems may arise, like these large pups getting stuck in the birth canal.)
 To help the pup along, grip the pup carefully with a clean dry towel, rotate it slightly from side to side and then as the dam has a contraction, pull steadily downwards and across the dam’s belly, toward her head.

 Stuck puppies are VERY common.
 They come out better with lubrication; the BEST way to get them out is to use a feeding tube and a syringe.
 Insert the syringe past the puppy and push in K-Y lubricating jelly.

-Pre-eclampsia/eclampsia normally can happen ten days after whelping, but can also happen with a large litter, and more in toy breeds in the last few days of pregnancy.
-(Hypocalcimic shaking and pre-labor shaking can seem the same at first), but if dam is hypocalcimic, and gets eclampsia, the shaking quickly turns to convulsions, muscle weakness, muscle tremors, spasms, rigidity and twitching needing immediate vet assistance before seizures, coma and death.
+Pre-eclampsia/eclampsia can happen ten days after whelping, but can also happen with a large litter, and more in toy breeds in the last few days of pregnancy.
+Hypocalcemia shaking and pre-labor shaking can seem the same at first, but if the dam is hypocalcemic and gets eclampsia the shaking quickly turns to convulsions, muscle weakness, muscle tremors, spasms, rigidity and twitching needing immediate vet assistance before seizures, coma and death.
 It is wise to give your dam calcium when pups are five days old (for the next few weeks).
 Eclampsia (sometimes referred to as Milk Fever) is a very serious condition, and can come on suddenly.
 It is caused from a shortage of calcium in the bloodstream.

 Uterine inertia can also happen with a large litter or large pups.
 The dam will fail with weak attempts to deliver the pups.
 She may not even show contractions as her uterus is too stretched.
 The biggest cause of this is from too much calcium in the diet while pregnant.
 It is the way to mess up a breeding.
 I limit calcium at pregnancy stage and give it at labor stage, and my deliveries are noticeably better, and need fewer C-sections.